pactumjs/pactumjs.github.io/request-making.md

 ## Request Timeout

-By default, pactum's request will timeout after 3000 ms. To increase the timeout for the current request use the `withRequestTimeout` method. **Make Sure To Increase The Test Runners Timeout As Well**
+By default, pactum's request will timeout after 3000 ms. To increase the timeout for the current request use the `withRequestTimeout` method.

+!> **Make sure to increase the test runners timeout as well**

 ```js